SimoneMoreWare/learn-asp.net-core-MVC-.net-8-/README.md

 * "All": Displays a summary of all validation errors, including errors associated with individual properties as well as errors associated with the model as a whole.
 * "ModelOnly": Displays a summary of errors associated with the model as a whole, excluding errors associated with individual properties.
 * "None": Specifies that no validation summary should be displayed.
 It essentially disables the validation summary feature.

+### Edit Entry

+You should create a new method action called "Edit"

+### Delete Entry

+You should create a new method action called "Delete"

 ## Design
 Tool: (https://bootswatch.com/)[https://bootswatch.com/]